<em>Oxalis</em>: planting, growing and care

 Frequently asked questions

-Your plant is affected by rust, a cryptogamic disease (caused by a fungus).
-Oxalis are fairly susceptible to it.
-It is an unsightly disease but usually not seriously harmful to the plant.
-You can remove affected leaves and spray with a fungicide (sulphur, horsetail decoction...).
+Your plant has rust, a fungal disease.
+Oxalis plants are fairly susceptible to it.
+It is an unsightly disease but not generally serious for plants.
+You can remove affected leaves and spray a fungicide (sulphur, horsetail decoction...).

 If this happens after flowering, the plant simply enters dormancy.
-It should also be noted that Oxalis versicolor has an inverted cycle and enters dormancy in summer.
-Similarly, Oxalis can lose their foliage during drought and produce leaves again as soon as watering resumes!
-It's their way of surviving periods of drought.
+Also note that Oxalis versicolor has a reversed cycle and enters dormancy in summer.
+Similarly, oxalis can lose their foliage during drought and produce leaves again as soon as watering resumes.
+This is their way of surviving dry periods.

 Comments